brodieaustin/poisoned-well-novel/poisoned-well.md

 ***

 The sound of shouting woke Manan up.
 A man's voice.
 A woman's voice in response.
 Silence.
 The man's voice again.
 Then the woman's voice shouted back.
-This contined on for quite some time.
+This continued on for quite some time.
 She wondered if they were under attack, but decided that this couldn't be the case.
 Soon laughter and warm greetings replaced the laughter.
 Then she could hear horses trotting alongside them.
 "Val?
 Val?
 What's going on?"

-From up front, the water woman, whose name she learned was Val, shortened from Valeia, shouted back, "We've arrived.
+From up front, the water woman, whose name she learned was Val, shortened from Valera, shouted back, "We've arrived.
 This is our escort."
 Manan later learned that the protections around the Water Women's home was elaborate.
-The guard, made up of the sons birthed to water women and those girls who were not destined to water women, provided the solidery that protected the land and the valuable springs.
+The guard, made up of the sons birthed to water women and those girls who were not destined to water women, provided the soldiery that protected the land and the valuable springs.
 But their elaborate rituals also protected them.
-Any visitor approaching their home had to answer a series of questions as akind of call and response game, then was escorted into the home land.
+Any visitor approaching their home had to answer a series of questions as a kind of call and response game, then was escorted into the home land.

 They also had to cross a wide bridge that spanned the river, which had grown into a massive waterway by now.
 The bridge led to a tunnel, cut into the bluffs on the other side of the river.
 The tunnel led to a heavily fortified clearing area before the entering the water women's home.
 The area they entered wasn't so much a town or city, as much as it was a production and distribution facility.
 Water women resupplied and began their long journeys to deliver their coveted water throughout the world from here.

 The water women's home were spread out.
-Each woman lived on somethign like an estate, but Manan wouldn't learn of this till later.
+Each woman lived on something like an estate, but Manan wouldn't learn of this till later.
 For now, they rode to the largest building in this place the water woman called home.
-When Val came to retrive her, she explained that this was the grand hall, the center of the water women's life.
-Rituals were performed here, governeance happened here.
+When Val came to retrieve her, she explained that this was the grand hall, the center of the water women's life.
+Rituals were performed here, governance happened here.
 It was here that the water women's council met.
 There also was hospital and healers here to tend to the water women and protect them from harsh conditions they endured out in the world.

 Val led Manan to this area of the grand hall where the healers treated their patients.
 "You will stay here until the healers find you fit to leave."